uc9089/DistanceDisplay/README.md

 Displays a distance indicator.
 It will be green for 30 yards or less, and red for greater than 30 yards.

-**IMPORTANTANT:** This addon uses UNITXP_SP3.
+**IMPORTANT:** This addon uses UNITXP_SP3.
 Without this client mod, it will NOT work.

 https://github.com/allfoxwy/UnitXP_SP3